iGlitch/glitchify/README.md

 </p>

 ## What is Glitchify ?
 Glitchify is a tiny, yet powerful all-in-one tweakset that significantly increases battery life while keeping the wonderful performance of the Google Pixel Android phones.
-I (Glitch) only own a Google Pixel (sailfish) phone, as such, this Magisk module is strictly made for this device, and I do not know or support using this on other phones.
+I (Glitch) only own a Google Pixel (sailfish) phone, and I do not know or support using this on phones outside of the Pixel series.

 ## Features
-- Sets *schedutil* CPU governer by default
+- Sets *schedutil* CPU governer by default (if it exists in the kernel)
 - frequency tweaks for good battery without extreme sacrifice of performance
 - fsync at boot
 - Up to date Unity template (as of the date of this posting)